CatchemAL/CatchemAlphaZero/README.md

 ### How strong is CAZ?
 The current [Elo](https://en.wikipedia.org/wiki/Elo_rating_system) of CAZ is not precisely known (and obviously varies with increasing number of MCTS simulations).
 The ultimate plan is to integrate CAZ as a Lichess bot.
-For now, the strength of CAZ has been calculated by playing friends and colleagues who have generously offered to play the bot.
-To date, CAZ has not lost on 1,000 simulations and Chess.com consistently estimates its Elo to be in the range 1,900 to 2,300.
-My suspicion is that it is at the lower end of this figure - like AlphaZero, CAZ is strong at strategic play and openings but struggles with tactical play and endgames (where technique matters more).
+For now, the strength of CAZ has been calculated by playing friends and colleagues who (are far better at chess than me and) have generously offered to play the bot.
+To date, CAZ has not lost on 1,000 simulations and [Chess.com](https://www.chess.com) consistently estimates its Elo to be in the range 1,900 to 2,300.
+My suspicion is that it is at the lower end of this spectrum - like AlphaZero, CAZ is strong at strategic play and closed positions but struggles with tactical play and endgames (where technique matters more).

 At the time of writing, the 'state of the art' is to use an Efficiently Updating Sparse Flat Neighborhood Network (SF NNUE).
 This is a smaller, faster CPU bound network that allows for deeper searches and therefore shines in tactical play as well as strategic play.
 This project uses a large convolutional ResNet architecture exactly as per DeepMind's specification.
 It works best on a GPU (but CPU only runs are supported as well).